 A staffer rushes up to Kelly with news that will drive all of her fears away; there is a line of people from the door to the end of the parking lot, shivering, waiting to get in.
 This is going to be a busy, busy day.

 Kelly runs one of the largest Just Between Friends sales event in the JBF system of franchises.
 Her first franchise event is held in a giant sports arena in Pittsburgh.
 The sale shown here is a smaller franchise and is in Kelly’s second territory.
 Kelly and her husband Jed currently own 4 territories.
 This event pictured and in video was only the third time that Kelly has staged a sale in this venue, but she’s already had to expand, doubling the amount of space she’s rented for the event.
 As far as the eye can see, there are racks of children’s clothing, clearly identified by gender and age, there are mountains of children’s shoes, and the entire back room is packed with children’s toys, games, furniture, lighting fixtures, baby equipment, bedding, and bicycles.

 “I love Just Between Friends because of how flexible it is,” Kelly says.
 “Even with a 7-week-old, I was able to pull off this event because I was able to work around my schedule.”

 The hottest ticket in town is a Just Between Friends franchise event

-When Just Between Friends was featured on the Today show, co-host Matt Lauer called us the hottest ticket in town.
+The popular Today show called Just Between Friends the “hottest ticket in town.”
 When the doors open to Kelly’s sales event, it is easy to see why.
 The crowd of young mothers, fathers, and grandparents pushing strollers is literally sprinting to the racks of clothing.
 What was minutes ago a silent room is now filled with the excited din of shoppers.
 The energy is palpable, and for good reason—these shoppers are purchasing their children’s wardrobes and toys at a fraction of what they would cost new.
 Across the street there is a Babies “R” Us with an empty parking lot.